astone282/draft-stone-spring-mpte-sr/draft-stone-spring-mpte-sr.md

 The concept of a Junction Segment is introduced to describe the signaling and forwarding behavior of a Junction node in an SR network.

-It’s worth noting that the architectural use of a Junction Segment is analogous to a Replication Segment {{RFC9524}}, but it performs forwarding based on load balancing rather than replication.
+It’s worth noting that the architectural concept of a Junction Segment is similar to a Replication Segment {{RFC9524}}, but it performs forwarding based on load balancing rather than replication.

 A Junction Segment is installed on nodes identified as Junction Nodes, as defined in {{I-D.draft-kompella-teas-mpte}}.

 This document version proposes that a Junction Segment is realized using the existing SR Policy construct with a single Candidate Path and a Binding SID.

-A Binding Segment is attached to an SR Policy Candidate Path with one or more SID Lists.
-OIF instruction signaling is achieved via segment lists, where the top SID identifies the outgoing interface(s).
+A Binding Segment is attached to an SR Policy Candidate Path with one or more SID Lists, each representing an outgoing link or a segmentr routed path to a downstream node with the top SID identifying the outgoing interface of the link.

 Since a Junction Segment may egress to multiple downstream nodes, the endpoint of the corresponding SR Policy MUST be set to the null value (0.0.0.0).
 Therefore, a Junction segment is identified by its <headend, color> attribute.